andrewMacmurray/realworld-hasura/README.md

 - Mobile responsive
 - Modified Layout and design

-## Why?

-Why not? 🤷‍♀️🐲 I wanted to try out Hasura on a 'real' project and combine it with a number of nice patterns and techniques I've been using in Elm on a work project.

 ## How?

 The project is a monorepo split into `frontend`, `backend` (separate READMEs in each directory)